Your shortlist

 • Don't take it personally if they forget

 Our survey of relatives found that 71% regretting not knowing more about how their loved one’s dementia could change their behaviours.
-It’s true that you can expect a number of changes in behaviour following a dementia diagnosis, but behaviours that challenge arise when the individual’s needs are going unmet.
+It’s true that you can expect a number of changes in behaviour following a dementia diagnosis, but behaviours that challenge are not natural or normal symptoms of dementia.
+They arise when the individual’s needs go unmet.

-By understanding more about the condition, you can take steps to meet your loved one’s needs and keep them calm and happy.
+By understanding more about dementia, you can take steps to meet your loved one’s needs and keep them calm and happy.

 Support for people with dementia